If you run a small business, gaining exposure and driving traffic to your website is probably a key part of your marketing strategy.

 78. Domain authority (DA) is NOT the ultimate metric: Domain Authority is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs) based on its backlink profile.
 A Domain Authority score ranges from one to 100, with higher scores corresponding to a greater ability to rank.
 Authority scores are best viewed as comparative rather than absolute metrics.

 Sites with a lower DA can, and often do, outrank sites with a higher DA, especially in a local level – eg local plumbing websites can and usually do outrank big plumbing companies that offer their services nationwide even though their DA is lower.

 80. Install an SSL certificate (https://): In order to implement an advanced secure connection for users, in 2014 Google announced HTTPS as a ranking signal.
-According to this data driven article by Neil Patel, HTTPS have a minor effect on search rankings right now, but it might have a huge impact later.
+According to this data-driven article by Neil Patel, HTTPS has a minor effect on search rankings right now, but it might have a huge impact later.
 If your business has the budget for shifting to the protocol, then you should perform the migration ASAP.

 81. AMP your website: AMP stands for Accelerated Mobile Pages, a Google-backed project designed as an open standard for any publisher to have pages load quickly on mobile devices.
 Apart from the improved user experience that AMP pages are offering, there are speculations that AMP will be a ranking factor too.

 A recent study in one of my Greek sites revealed that 85.1% of the mobile traffic is coming from AMP pages.
 The sites that will benefit the most from AMP are publishing sites.
 Sites that produce content.
 So how you’ll apply this to your website is not by making your entire site into AMP.
 That might affect conversions negatively.
 Rather, you can transition your blog section or news and updates section into AMP.